kamataryo/redux-hook-middleware/README.md

 Register a hook for later middleware chain and return uniq id for the hook.

+### `registerPrehooks(hookObject<object>)<object>`

+Register hooks for former middleware chain and return uniq id for the hook.
+Pass an action type as key and a callback or an array of callbacks as value.

+### `registerPosthooks(hookObject<object>)<onject>`

+Register hooks for later middleware chain and return uniq id for the hook.
+Pass an action type as key and a callback or an array of callbacks as value.

 ### `unregisterHook(id<symbol>)<void>`

 Unregister the hook with hook id.